Black-throated Green Warbler

 Colors

-Olive-green back and crown with a bright yellow face and dark eye-line.
-Males feature a solid black throat and upper breast; females have a paler throat with white or yellow tones.
+Olive-green back, bright yellow face, and white underparts with dark flank streaking.
+Males feature a solid black throat and upper breast; females have a pale or mottled throat.

 Key Features

-- Two distinct white wing bars on dark wings
+- Two white wing bars on dark wings

 When You’ll See Them